 Our introduction to the BBB came in 2019.
 That’s when we received a complaint against UPS from a reader I’ll call Mr. Guns & Ammo.

-Our forum advocates tried to help the consumer, but it quickly became apparent that his case was unsolvable.
-He demanded that we delete his forum thread, but as I explained last week, we don’t do that.
+He publicly posted his story to our forum and our volunteer advocates tried to give him some guidance.
+When he didn’t get the response he hoped for, he demanded that we delete his forum thread, but as I explained last week, we don’t do that.

 But not the BBB.

 Instead of recognizing the absurdity of the case — that someone had posted a complaint on a free public forum where he was offered no assurances of privacy and then threatened us with a bad review if we didn’t immediately remove it — the BBB created a listing for us.